kjb957/aws_terraform/README.md

 ```

 #### Terraform Files
+Group 1
 * network_example.tf
+  * Deploys the VPC, Public & Private Subnets, Internet Gateway and Routes
 * security_groups.tf
+  * Deploys Public, Private Security Groups
 * jumpbox.tf
+  * Deploys the Jumpbox and it's security group
 * RDS_MySQL.tf
+  * Deploys the MySQL DB including it's security group
+Group 2
 * nat_gw.tf
+  * Deploys the NAT GW and routes for the Private subnets
 * ec2_apps_hardware.tf
+  * Deploys the hardware app as a single instance and not as part of an Auto Scale Group
 * asg_alb_7.tf
+  * Application LoadBalancer Setup

-The following terraform configuration objects exist but are not needed
+The following terraform configuration objects exist but are not needed as part of the main deploy
 * asg_elb_4.tf

-...Classic loadbalancer setup instead of Application Loadbalancer
+  * Classic loadbalancer setup instead of Application Loadbalancer
 * ec2_apps_portal.tf

-...Deploys the portal app as a single instance and not as part of an Auto Scale Group
+  * Deploys the portal app as a single instance and not as part of an Auto Scale Group
 * ec2_apps.tf

-...Deploys the portal and hardware app as single instances and not as part of an Auto Scale Group
+  * Deploys the portal and hardware app as single instances and not as part of an Auto Scale Group